 The predicted results from the ANN model were compared with measured results for the training and validation stages.
-The number of data for training was considered 277 data (70% of the data set) and for validation was considered 49 data (15% of the data set).
+The number of data points for training was 277 (70% of the data set), and for validation, it was considered to be 49 (15% of the data set).
 As shown in Fig. 10, the convergence is clear and precise between the predicted and measured output power of the PV module in ANN with a single hidden layer.